top of page

 When I first became a healer, I had a lot of white clients and discovered how cultural ignorance contributed to their health issues.
 When I unpacked their desire to feel superior, I found fear, insecurity and a lack of conscious awareness.
 It was like heroin, because the impulse to feel superior cannot be satisfied.
 I never understood that need, because I don’t have it.
 I love to witness the greatness in others and don’t believe that it takes anything away from me.

-In “Understanding An Afrocentric World View: Introduction To Optimal Psychology,” Dr. Linda James Myers explains that the Eurocentric World View doesn't benefit humanity because it creates and perpetuates harm.
+In “Understanding An Afrocentric World View: Introduction To Optimal Psychology,” Dr. Linda James Myers explains that the eurocentric world view doesn't benefit humanity because it creates and perpetuates harm.
 I am a serious homebody and introvert, but these struggles pushed me to do my part to create change.
-If I wanted pictures that accurately represented all of who we are, I would have to take them myself.
-I became almost obsessed with collecting and taking pictures of and with people that I meet.
+If I wanted images that accurately represented all of who we are, I would have to take/create them myself.
+I started sketching, creating Sacred Geometry and became almost obsessed with collecting and taking pictures of and with people that I meet.

 My hope is that phyllishubbard.com becomes a cross-cultural healing haven for everyone that centers Black ☥ Indigenous ☥ Immigrant People who endeavor to heal ☥ nourish ☥ rise so that we all can master ☥ our ☥ lives.